microsoft/DMF/Dmf/Modules.Library/Dmf_NotifyUserWithRequestMultiple.md

 ##### Remarks

-* The caller must not touch the WDFREQUEST as soon as the call to this API is made as the ownership of the request is transferred to this module.
+* The caller must not touch the WDFREQUEST as soon as the call to this API is made as the ownership of the request is transferred to this Module.
 The caller's callback routine (CompletionCallback) would be called when it is time to complete the request.
 * If this API fails, the WDFREQUEST is still owned by the caller, and the caller must take the appropriate action to complete the request.
 -----------------------------------------------------------------------------------------------------------------------------------

 #### Module IOCTLs

-* None

 -----------------------------------------------------------------------------------------------------------------------------------